-Kaikai are normally together because the complement each other.
+Kaikai and Kiki are normally seen together because they both complement each other.
 Just like Jekyll and Hyde, ying and yang or the alpha and the omega, these two characters are commonly displayed in a particular manner: Kaikai is located on the left and with his/her mouth shut.
 Kiki, otherwise, is on the right side of his mate and has his mouth open.
 Let’s feel a little bit closer to Shintoism, then.

 As we’ve previously said, Takashi Murakami is constantly making references to his culture and for that, he uses many characters and creatures such as Kaikai and Kiki.
 In Shinto shrines (Shinto is the autochthon religion in Japan) is quite common to find two figures with a lion-dog shape protecting their entrance called komainu.
 These komainu creatures are directly related with the karajishi lions of Chinese origin we can find in front of the Buddhist temples and of which we’ve already talked about in our post “Takashi Murakami: The legend of the karaishi”.
 These komainu always go in pairs and one has its mouth open, as a reference to the first letter of the Japanese alphabet “ah” and the other has its mouth shut like pronouncing the last letter “un”.
 These sounds represent the beginning and the ending of creation, life and death, themes also recurrent in the artist’s works.